-My first language school experience was at the Lucca Italian School (LIS) in Lucca, located approximately half way between Pisa and Florence.
-I originally selected LIS based on the number of positive reviews for the school on Tripadvisor, positive comments in Tripadvisor and Fodor forums and on LIS’ facebook page.
-LIS also has a very comprehensive website and the initial information provided by the school when I contacted them was very helpful.
+My first language school experience was at the Lucca Italian School (LIS) in Lucca.
+This beautiful Tuscan town is located approximately half way between Pisa and Florence.
+I originally selected LIS because it was one of the only schools that had reviews on Tripadvisor.
+I also saw it mentioned in Fodor forums and has numerous recommendation on its Facebook page.
+LIS also has a very comprehensive website that answers a lot of questions.
+The school provided me with initial information when I contacted them, which was very helpful.

 Lucca as a town to learn Italian

-The town has a lot of attractions, many of which centre around Opera (Puccini was from Lucca), its several churches and its famous Renaissance walls.
-I found that I ended up being quite busy and after two weeks hadn’t really spent much time in Lucca ‘sightseeing’.
-I found that the city is a site in itself and I enjoyed spending my time walking the walls, strolling through the streets, people watching over a coffee or drink in a piazza and generally pretending I was a local.
+The town has a lot of attractions, many of which centre around Opera (Puccini was from Lucca).
+It also has several churches and of course its famous Renaissance walls.
+Despite being a relatively small city, I had plenty to do.
+After two weeks I realised I hadn’t spent much time in Lucca ‘sightseeing’.
+For me, the city is a sight in itself.
+I enjoyed spending my time walking the walls, strolling through the streets, people watching over a coffee and generally pretending I was a local.

 Communication with LIS prior to arrival

-My first impressions with the school were very positive as questions were answered promptly (usually within 24 hours accounting for the time difference between Italy and Australia).
+My first impressions with the school were very positive as questions were promptly answered via email.
+Most questions were answered within 24 hours accounting for the time difference between Italy and Australia.
 Registration was easy through LIS’ website and did not require an upfront written test to be submitted.
-A 20% deposit was required, which can be paid with credit card, with the remainder of the cost paid on the last day of class.
+A 20% deposit was required, which can be paid with credit card.

-About a month prior to arriving at the school, I received an email outlining the details of my homestay and received a follow up email when I was a bit slow in letting my homestay host know my expected arrival time (my excuse – I was travelling at the time and forgot!).
+About a month prior to arriving at the school, I received an email outlining the details of my homestay.
+I also received a follow up email when I forgot to let my homestay host know my expected arrival time.
+My excuse – I was travelling at the time and forgot!.
 I found that the communication prior to my arrival showed the professionalism and organisation of the school.

-The school is located in a heritage building in the northwest corner of the old town, just within Lucca’s historic walls.
-The building has classrooms on both levels, and on the second floor, there is an outdoor terrace, great for studying before or after class or during the mid-period break.
+The school is located in a heritage building in the northwest corner of the old town, next to Lucca’s historic walls.
+The building has classrooms on both levels.
+On the second floor, there is an outdoor terrace, which is great for studying during the breaks or outside of class time.
 The classrooms are bright and airy and a comfortable place to learn.
-There is also fast WIFI throughout the building (though a stronger signal on the second floor) and bottled water and coffee for sale.
+There is also fast WIFI throughout the building and bottled water and coffee for sale.